Napa History | How to Connect in Downtown Napa

 Making History

 Being underground gives the spa a much-appreciated advantage over other spas, thanks to the lack of outside interference and close proximity to the Trinitas Cellars Tasting Room.
-That proximity means you can truly relax and enjoy a glass of wine as well as artisan chocolates.

 Party Like it’s 1885